tdpetrou/pandas_cub/README.md

 You will be editing a single file for this project - the `__init__.py` file found in the pandas_cub directory.
 Each section of the tutorial is numbered below.
-Once you finish a section, you will test your code by running pytest.
+Once you finish a section, test your code by running pytest.

 A completed version of the project can be found in the pandas_cub_final directory.